 Variable costs are generally expressed in a per unit basis and allocated directly to product or process for which they are incurred.
 These costs remain constant per unit or may decrease per unit in case of economies of scale in production are achieved.

-The key points of difference between fixed cost and variable cost have been detailed below:
+The key points of difference between fixed and variable cost have been detailed below:

-Fixed costs are those costs which are incurred irrespective of the level of production.
+- Fixed costs are constant costs which are incurred irrespective of the volume of production achieved.

-Variable costs are those costs which vary with the level of production
+- Variable costs are those costs which change with a change in the volume of production.

 2. Related to

-Variable costs are production related i.e., vary with the level of production.
+- Variable costs are production related i.e., they vary with the level of production.

 3. At zero production level